Security-Onion-Solutions/securityonion-docs/hardware.rst

 .. note::

-   These minimum specs are for EVAL mode with minimal services running.
+   These minimum specs are for Import or EVAL modes with minimal services running.
 These requirements may increase drastically as you enable more services, monitor more traffic, and consume more logs.
 For more information, please see the detailed sections below.

 Production Deployments
 ----------------------